mae-su/RIT-freshmen-markdown/README.md

 ### Heads up!
 All markdown files are formatted using Discord formatting standards.
 Underlining will not be previewed through standard markdown previews such as Github.

+To paste into Discord, you'll need to click "code" on each markdown file to copy the original Markdown formatting.